[Last updated: 1 January 2025, unless otherwise noted]

 2.1 Securities and corporate regulation

-The acquisition of a company listed on a US securities exchange (generally referred to in the US as a public company) requires compliance with United States federal laws and, for acquisitions of United States domestic companies, state laws.
-While this chapter discusses both friendly acquisitions and hostile bids, the primary focus is non-hostile transactions.
-However, the legal and regulatory framework discussed below applies equally to friendly and hostile transactions.
+The acquisition of a public company (i.e., a company with securities listed on a US securities exchange) requires compliance with certain United States federal laws and state laws.
+While this chapter addresses both friendly acquisitions and hostile bids, the primary focus is on friendly (non-hostile) transactions.
+Whatever the acquirer’s disposition, friendly or hostile, the legal and regulatory framework discussed below generally applies equally.

-- Federal securities laws – US federal securities laws generally govern the information to be provided to the target company's shareholders and procedures mandated by those laws that must be followed in an acquisition transaction.
-The specific securities laws applicable to the transaction will depend on the structure of the transaction, the place of organization of the target company, and the nature of the merger consideration.
-Specifically:
+- Federal securities laws – US federal securities laws generally govern the information to be provided to a target public company’s shareholders and mandate procedures that must be followed in an acquisition transaction.
+The specific securities laws applicable to the transaction will depend on the structure of the transaction, the place of organization of the target public company, and the nature of the transaction consideration.
+The laws applicable to any given acquisition transaction may include:

-In addition, Section 16 of the Exchange Act, and the SEC rules promulgated thereunder, provide for reporting requirements and "short-swing" profit disgorgement for beneficial owners of more than 10% of the outstanding voting securities of a US public company.
+In addition, Section 16 of the Exchange Act, and the SEC rules promulgated thereunder, provide for reporting requirements and "short-swing" profit disgorgement for beneficial owners of more than 10% of the outstanding voting securities of a public company and its officers and directors.

-- procedural matters, e.g., notice, timing and voting requirements, for seeking shareholder approval under the state merger statute or in effecting a dissolution of a seller following an asset sale;
+- procedural matters, e.g., notice, timing and voting requirements, for seeking shareholder approval under the state merger statute or in effecting an asset sale or a dissolution of a seller following an asset sale;

 - minority shareholder squeeze-outs;

 - the duties of members of the board of directors of the target company in the context of a merger or other business combination.
 These duties are discussed further in "4.
-Effecting a Takeover – Fiduciary Duties" below.
+Effecting a Takeover – Fiduciary duties of directors" below.

 2.2 Other regulatory requirements - Hart-Scott-Rodino